O23M/Ascent/README.md

 # Work-Tracker
-An nice app for tracking your work and schedule for later and a good overall for anything related, and it's easy to wrap your head around
+A nice app for tracking your work and schedule for later and a good overall for anything related, and it's easy to wrap your head around

 # To Use
 run "npm install" inside the project folder<br>